Frank705/yogacompass/index.md

 * [Yoga meditation in energy center forces](https://www.yogacompass.org#yoga-meditation-in-energy-center-forces)

 ### Table of contents
 The course plan will have a total of 4 pages.
-On the 1st page an individual selection of yoga technique terms is summarized in the table of contents.
+A personal preselection of the yoga terms is shown on page 1 as a summary table.
 For each column with yoga terms, a separate page of the course plan will display the details of these yoga techniques.

 Ethical basics for yoga postures | Energy center forces in yoga postures | Yoga meditation in energy center forces
 ------------ | ------------- | -------------